-Ruth has been a dancer, teacher, and choreographer for 35 years, dedicating her professional life to sharing her passion for high quality dance with young dancers.
-Her own studies began at Point Park College, then, the training school for Pittsburgh Ballet Theatre.
-Additional training includes the School of the Pennsylvania Ballet and North Carolina School of the Arts.
-As a soloist with the American Dance Ensemble, under the direction of Nicolas Petrov, Ruth performed leading roles in both classical and original repertory.
+Ms. Leney-Midkiff has been a dancer, teacher, and choreographer for over 45 years, dedicating her professional life to sharing her passion for high quality dance with young dancers.
+Her own studies began at Point Park College, the training school for Pittsburgh Ballet Theatre.
+Additional training includes the School of the Pennsylvania Ballet, North Carolina School of the Arts, and the University of Michigan.
+As a soloist with the American Dance Ensemble, under the direction of Nicolas Petrov, Ruth performed leading roles in both classical and original repertory, including: Nutcracker, Les Sylphides, Romeo and Juliet, Pas de dix, Ruth Page’s Carmina Burana, among others.
 Additionally, she performed as a free-lance artist with the Pittsburgh Opera, the Physical Theatre Project, and the Pittsburgh International Folk Theatre.

 Ruth holds two bachelor’s degrees from the University of Pittsburgh as wells as an MFA in Modern Dance from the University of Michigan.
 In Michigan, she served on the faculties of the University of Michigan and the Flint School of Performing Arts.
 She also established and directed a youth program at the Dance Gallery Studio/ Peter Sparling Dance Company where her students participated in a monthly exchange with the National Ballet of Canada.